-If you get the Canada child tax benefit (CCTB) for a child who is eligible for the disability tax credit, you may be entitled to get the child disability benefit (CDB), which is a supplement to the CCTB.
-A child is eligible for the disability tax credit when we have approved Form T2201, Disability Tax Credit Certificate, for that child.
+If you get the Canada child benefit (CCB) for a child who is eligible for the disability tax credit (DTC), you may be entitled to get the child disability benefit (CDB).
+The CDB is a supplement to the CCB.
+A child is eligible for the DTC when we have approved Form T2201, Disability Tax Credit Certificate, for that child.

-The CDB is based on family net income and provides up to \$224.58 per child each month to families with eligible children.
-The CDB payment will be included in the CCTB amount.
+The CDB is based on family net income and gives up to \$227.50 per eligible child each month.
+The CDB amount is included in the CCB payment.

 You do not need to make a separate application to get the CDB.
-It will be calculated automatically for the current and the two previous benefit years for children who qualify and are under 18 years of age.
-If you want to get the CDB beyond these benefit years, send a letter to your tax centre (see page 14).
+It will be calculated automatically for the current and two previous benefit years for each child who qualifies and is under 18 years of age.
+If you want to get a retroactive payment for the CDB beyond these benefit years, send a letter to your tax centre (see page 13).

-For more information, go to www.cra.gc.ca/benefits or call 1-800-387-1193.
+For more information, go to cra.gc.ca/benefits or call 1-800-387-1193.